H1B Visa FAQ: Most Commonly Asked Questions Answered

 When can I start working on my H-1B visa?

-If you are outside the United States or you are holding another nonimmigrant status other than H-1B (such as an F-1 student visa or L-1A Intracompany Transferee) you cannot begin working for the petitioning employer until the H-1B petition is approved and you have officially switched over to H-1B status.
+If you are outside the United States or you are holding another nonimmigrant status other than H-1B (such as an F-1 visa or L-1A Intracompany Transferee status), you cannot begin working for the petitioning employer until the H-1B petition is approved and you have officially switched over to H-1B status.
 Although, if you are applying for an H-1B change of employer, you may be able to start working and “port” to your new employer upon filing the H-1B petition.
 USCIS guarantees a decision within 15 business days if a supplemental $1,440 premium processing fee is paid and your case is not rendered an RFE (Request for Evidence).

 3. Popular H-1B Benefit: Portability